-- Example SPICE, Verilog-A(MS) or VHDL-A(MS) Implementation of a True Differential Buffer
+- Example SPICE, IBIS-ISS, Verilog-A(MS) or VHDL-A(MS) Implementation of a True Differential Buffer

-If at-pad or at-pin measurement using a SPICE, Verilog-A(MS) or VHDL-A(MS) [External Model] is desired, the vlow and vhigh entries under the A_to_D subparameter must be consistent with the values of the [Diff Pin] vdiff subparameter entry (the vlow value must match -vdiff, and the vhigh value must match +vdiff).
+If at-pad or at-pin measurement using a SPICE, IBIS-ISS, Verilog-A(MS) or VHDL-A(MS) [External Model] is desired, the vlow and vhigh entries under the A_to_D subparameter must be consistent with the values of the [Diff Pin] vdiff subparameter entry (the vlow value must match -vdiff, and the vhigh value must match +vdiff).
 The logic states produced by the A_to_D conversion follow the same rules as for single-ended buffers, listed above.
 An example is shown at the end of this section.